Build for Windows under Ubuntu MinGW CMake

 x86_64-w64-mingw32-g++ helloWorld.cc -o helloWorld64.exe # 64-bit

-Collected exe can be checked with wine.
+The compiled exe can be checked using wine.

 if (MINGW32)